 5.0 New Business:

-5.1 Consideration to approve BOA Case P17-0064: Request by Gary Sherrill for a variance from Section 50-71 (d)(2) (Size of yards) to allow a 10 foot side setback where a 15 foot setback is required on a corner lot.
-The project site is approximately 0.1607 acres, legally described as Lot 33 Block 87 Kaycen Crossing, generally located at the southeast corner of Howard Street and Texas Street and is zoned Single-Family 6 District.
+5.1 Consideration to approve BOA Case P17-0114: Request by Micheal Saburov and Anna Dovger for a variance from Section 50-71(d) (Area regulations) to allow a lot to be 75 feet in depth where a minimum 100 feet in depth is required, and to allow a lot to be 4,500 square feet where a minimum 6,000 square feet is required and to allow a 10 foot front yard setback where minimum 20 foot setback is required.
+The project site is approximately 0.25 acres, legally described as Lots 17, 18 and 19 Block 85 Tomball, Harris County, Texas, generally located at the northwest corner of Moore Street and Willow Street, and is zoned Single-Family 6 District.

-The Public Hearing was opened by Chairman Tynes at 6:02 p.m.
+The Public Hearing was opened by Chairman Tynes at 6:03 p.m.

-Amelia Lindley, Planner, presented the staff report with the inability to recommend approval.
+Amelia Lindley, Planner, presented the staff report with a recommendation of approval for the depth and setback variance requests and denial for the lot area variance request.

-Catherine Stanley, representative of the applicant, (16623 Avenfield Road, Tomball, Texas, 77377) spoke on behalf of the request.

-Dee Scott, representative of the applicant, (25303 Wildflower Drive, Magnolia, Texas 77354) spoke on behalf of the request.
+Anna Dovger, Applicant, (38 North Wyckham Circle, The Wodlands, Texas 77382) spoke on behalf of the request.

-Hearing no comments, The Public Hearing was closed at 6:12 p.m.
+Hearing no comments, The Public Hearing was closed at 6:15 p.m.

-Motion was made by Board Member Roquemore, second by Board Member Gray, to approve BOA Case P17-0064.
+Motion was made by Board Member Hemby, second by Board Member Roquemore, to approve all variance requests BOA Case P17-0114 with the condition that the lot be divided evenly into two 5,250 square foot lots.
 Vote was as follows:

 Chairman Brett Tynes Aye

-Board Member April Gray Aye
+Board Member Billy Hemby Aye

 Board Member Tina Roquemore Aye